We help individuals and organizations grow, heal, and flourish through theatre

 Unduplicated in Memphis and gaining momentum, the Playback experience is unique, innovative and galvanizing.
-It’s unduplicated in Memphis.
-It’s also gaining traction and making impact.
-Still it’s new and its true power is yet to be truly realized.
+It’s unduplicated in Memphis and gaining traction and momentum.
+Still it’s new and it’s true power is yet to be truly realized.
 There are many different applications for this methodology and we have only scratched the surface of Playback’s potential in Memphis.

 When Memphians from Whitehaven, Orange Mound, Frayser, Midtown, and east Memphis spend an evening bringing to life personal stories that illuminate core issues of public concern (community /police relations, educational reform, economic disparity, justice reform) and leave feeling unified instead of polarized, inspired instead of overwhelmed, hopeful instead of despairing, the result is a more unified Memphis.